escapin/ElectionManager/README.md

 ./stop_nginx.sh
 ```

-(The user will be prompted for [sudo] password again, in order to
+The user will be prompted for [sudo] password again, in order to
-end the instance created by the superuser).
+end the instance created by the superuser.